ahenrij/tailpages/README.md

 New features are:

-- Dockerization and scripting for easier development
+- Dockerization and scripting for livereload development
 - SEO improved using [jekyll-sitemap](https://github.com/jekyll/jekyll-sitemap)